Study of the United States Institutes

 A total of six institutes are offered for university-level faculty:

 The Institute on Contemporary American Literature will provide a multinational group of up to 18 foreign university faculty and scholars with a deeper understanding of U.S. society and culture, past and present, through an examination of contemporary American literature.
 Its purpose is twofold: to explore contemporary American writers and writing in a variety of genres; and to suggest how the themes explored in those works reflect larger currents within contemporary American society and culture.
 The program will explore the diversity of the American literary landscape, examining how major contemporary writers, schools and movements reflect the traditions of the American literary canon.
 At the same time, the program will expose participants to writers who represent a departure from that tradition, and who are establishing new directions for American literature.
-This Institute is currently being openly competed; the recipient will be known in April 2017.
+Pending final ECA grant approval, Seattle University in Washington will host this Institute.
+The recipient will be known in April 2018.

 The Institute on Religious Pluralism in the United States will provide a multinational group of up to 18 foreign university faculty and practitioners with a deeper understanding of U.S. society and culture, past and present, through an examination of religious pluralism in the United States and its intersection with American democracy.
 Employing a multi-disciplinary approach, drawing on fields such as history, political science, sociology, anthropology, law and others, the program will explore both the historical and contemporary relationship between church and state in the United States.
 Participants will examine the following aspects of religious pluralism in the United States: the ways in which religious thought and practice have influenced, and been influenced by, the development of American-style democracy; the intersections of religion and politics in the United States in such areas as elections, public policy, and foreign policy; and the sociology and demography of religion in the United States today, including a survey of the diversity of contemporary religious beliefs and its impact on American politics.
-This Institute is currently being openly competed; the recipient will be known in April 2017.
+Pending final ECA grant approval, the Dialogue Institute at Temple University in Philadelphia, PA will host this Institute.
+The recipients will be known in April 2018.

 SUSI for Secondary School Educators

 The Study of the United States Institutes for Secondary School Educators will provide one multinational group of 20 experienced secondary school teachers with a deeper understanding of U.S. society, education, and culture, past and present.
 The focus of the Institute will be on providing content and materials for participants to develop high school level curricula about the United States.
 Please note that the main focus of the Institute for teachers is on content and materials about the United States rather than teaching methods and pedagogy.
 To this end, the Institute is organized around a central theme or themes in U.S. civilization.
 Through a combination of traditional, multi-disciplinary, and interdisciplinary approaches, program content will examine the history and evolution of U.S. institutions and values, broadly defined.
 The program will also serve to illuminate contemporary political, social, and economic debates in American society.
 The four week academic residency will be complemented by a one week of study tour.
 The aim of the study tour is to showcase the cultural, geographic, and ethnic diversity of the United States.
-Pending ECA grant approval, the University of Illinois at Urbana-Champaign will host the Institute for 20 teachers beginning in June 2017.
+The program will take place over the course of 5 weeks in the June 2018.

 SUSI for Student Leaders

-The U.S. Embassy solicits candidate nominations for two summer 2017 Study of the United States Institutes for students interested in the topics of Europe on Civic Engagement and Environmental Issues.
+The U.S. Embassy solicits candidate nominations for two summer 2018 Study of the United States Institutes for students interested in the topics of Europe on Social Entrepreneurship and Environmental Issues.

 The Study of the U.S. Institute for European Student Leaders on Social Entrepreneurship will examine social entrepreneurship in the United States, including the development, history, challenges, and successes of U.S. social enterprises.
 The program will be interactive and experiential, and will combine classroom instruction with panel discussions, business visits, and volunteer opportunities.
 The Institute will give participants a foundation in how to employ entrepreneurial skills to address social issues and will provide opportunities to meet with American local community leaders.
 The Institute may address topics such as business ethics, negotiations, emerging markets and risk analysis, microfinance, corporate social responsibility, strategic business planning and innovation, and women and minorities in entrepreneurship.
 The academy residency will be completed by an educational tour that will take participants to another area of the U.S. where they will meet with local, state, private, and not-for-profit organizations working in the field.
 The Institute will then conclude with a visit to Washington, D.C.
 The Institute on Social Entrepreneurship will be hosted by the University of Tennessee – Chattanooga, pending the availability of funds and ECA award approval.